 Note: Students should still complete the 2015-2016 Free Application for Federal Student Aid (FAFSA) in order to be considered for Federal Pell Grants and student loan eligibility.

 Please check your JJC student email account/eResources for a list of required documents to complete your 2014-2015 financial aid file.
-You must submit requested documents to the Financial Aid/Veterans Office by the priority deadline, November 21, 2014 to ensure processing before the Spring 2015 payment due date.
+You must submit requested documents to the Financial Aid/Veterans Office by the priority deadline, April 17, 2015, to ensure processing before the summer 2015 payment due date.